Jay0494/Superstore_project/README.md

 - Business recommendations based on data-driven findings.

 ## **Data**
-The dataset used in this project is from [Kaggle](https://www.kaggle.com/), containing sales data for a fictional retail superstore.
+The dataset used in this project is from [Kaggle](https://www.kaggle.com/), containing sales data for a retail superstore.
 The data includes:
 - Sales transactions across multiple product categories.
 - Regional performance metrics (West, East, Central, South).
 - Customer segments and payment methods.